saadnaveeddev/UNSW-NB15-EDA/README.md

 # UNSW-NB15 Cybersecurity Data Analysis

 This repository contains the code for performing exploratory data analysis (EDA) and statistical analysis on the UNSW-NB15 dataset.
-The UNSW-NB15 dataset is a widely used dataset in cybersecurity research, providing a comprehensive set of features for analyzing various types of network traffic and attacks.
+The UNSW-NB15 dataset is a widely used dataset in cybersecurity research, providing a comprehensive set of features for analyzing various types of network traffic and attacks

 ## Table of Contents